lintianfang/Immersive_labeling_pc/README.md

 How to use cgv framework:
 1. create a new folder "develop"
 2. create two subfolders in the folder "develop", one is "build", another is "projects"
-3. in the subfolder "projects", git clone https://github.com/sgumhold/cgv.git
+3. in the subfolder "projects", git clone https://github.com/sgumhold/cgv.git, please choose develop-rgbd branch.
 4. open the folder "develop", drag the "projects" to define_project_dir.bat
 5. drag the "build" folder to define_system_variables.bat
 6. open the batch file define_platform.bat to set the win32 or 64